ciscoheat/mithril-hx/README.md

         ];

         M.mount(js.Browser.document.body, new TodoComponent(todos));
     }
 }

-class Todo
-{
-    public var done : Bool = false;
-    public var description : String;

-    public function new(description) {
-        this.description = description;
-    }
-}
 ```

-## A few API differences
+## The major API differences

-- Use M, not m! `import mithril.M;`, then use `M` instead of `m` for the whole API.
+- **Use M, not m!** `import mithril.M;`, then use `M` instead of `m` for the whole API.
 As you see above, the only exception is when using `m()`, you can use that without prefixing with `M`.
-- The `route` methods are available by a simple translation: `M.route.link` for example, becomes `M.routeLink`.
+- `m.redraw.sync()` is available through `M.redrawSync()`.

+### Upgrading from 1.x to 2.x

+- The `M.route` methods can now be called as in the Mithril syntax, `M.route.param` etc. To call `M.route` however, use `M.route.route`.
+- `M.withAttr` has been removed.
+Use an `e -> e.currentTarget` lambda function instead.

 ## "this" is slightly different

-Because of the slight mismatch between Haxe classes and the classless Mithril structure, an important difference is that in [lifecycle methods](http://mithril.js.org/components.html#lifecycle-methods), `this` points to `vnode.tag` instead of `vnode.state`.
-Otherwise `this` would have pointed to another object when inside instance methods.
+Because of the slight mismatch between Haxe classes and the classless Mithril structure, an important difference is that in [lifecycle methods](http://mithril.js.org/components.html#lifecycle-methods), the native javascript `this` points to `vnode.tag` instead of `vnode.state`.
+Otherwise it would have pointed to another object when inside instance methods.

-This is usually nothing you have to worry about if you're using Haxe classes for your components and state.
-In that case `this` will work just normally.
+This is usually nothing you have to worry about if you're using Haxe classes only for your components and state.
+In that context, `this` works normally.

 # Haxe examples